Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- The Office apps corners are also more rounded, and Office now syncs with the default system theme, including dark mode.
+- The apps' corners are also more rounded, and Office now syncs with the default system theme, including dark mode.

-Although they are busy with perfecting their upcoming operating system Microsoft still finds time to tweak and redesign some of its trademark applications.
+Although busy with perfecting the new operating system, Microsoft still finds time to tweak and redesign some of its trademark applications.

-There has been talk of the tech company bringing a new design to its Office suite for quite some time now, and it seems like it’s finally happening.
+There has been talking of the tech company bringing an impressive design to its Office suite for quite some time now, and it seems like it’s finally happening.

 As a matter of fact, Microsoft has started teasing this change since last year, leaving users wondering if and when this will become reality.

-In a video released by the Redmond-based tech giant, we can clearly see hints that point to the revamping of more than just the Office suite, but we will focus on this for the time being.
+The Redmond-based tech giant gave us hints that point to the revamping of more than just the Office suite, but we will focus on this at a later point.

 Recent information is pointing to the fact that this long-awaited change is about to pass the threshold between project and tangible product.

 One of the most noticeable changes that the Office Suite has been subjected to is the refreshed UI, which looks much modern than Windows 10.

 This improved Fluent design, on which Microsoft has been working since 2017, brings this app into the Windows 11 era.